Paulina Gretzky Flaunts Curves In Revealing Hot Pink Bodysuit

 Paulina Gretzky looks great in just about anything.
 In her latest Instagram post, she modeled a revealing and super-tight hot pink bodysuit that showed off her curves.
-It’s not only short, it’s also got a low-cut so she’s showing a bit of cleavage.
+It’s not only short, but it’s also got a low-cut so she’s showing a bit of cleavage.
 The bodysuit also has a cut-out on her midriff, which peeked through behind her right arm.
 Paulina is on the porch of a really nice white building, and she leaned over just enough to accentuate her body.
-She wore heavy mascara, along with a light pink lip.
+The model-singer wore heavy mascara, along with a light pink lip.
 She wore her hair down with no jewelry, just a hair tie on her left wrist.
 The window in the backdrop shows a reflection of a palm tree.

 The model captioned the photo with a lollipop emoji.
 Fans took to her page to shower her with praises, with many people giving a shout-out to her fiance Dustin Johnson, who’s a world-famous golfer.
 Someone complimented Paulina, saying that “Looks like Dustin Johnson is not only winning on the fairway.”
 Another fan noted that she looked like Barbie, while many people let her know that she’s “stunning” and “gorgeous.”